1

 5

-A series of essays by Mexican poet and political thinker Octavio Paz.
-Each essay explores different aspects of Mexican history, culture, and identity.
+A collection of essays by the renowned Mexican poet and political thinker, Octavio Paz.
+Each essay explores various facets of Mexican history, culture, and identity.

 1